Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

 \begin{example} The left panel of Figure \ref{fig:first-example-BD} shows a multivector field with four isolating blocks highlighted in brown.
 Three of them, $B_1$, $B_2$ and $B_3$, have non-empty invariant part, which are respectively denoted $M_1$, $M_2$, and $M_3$, and highlighted in green in the right panel of Figure \ref{fig:first-example-BD}. \qedex \end{example}

-Note, that in the theory of continuous flows, an isolating block $\bl$ is defined as a compact set with a closed exit set---that is, the portion of the boundary through which the flow immediately escapes $\bl$ (see Section~\ref{subsec:sphere-example}).
-Note, in combinatorial setting the only way to escape an isolating block is its mouth, which by Proposition~\ref{prop:iso_block_is_lcl_Vcomp} has to be closed as well.
-The compactness condition, however, must be abandoned due to sparsity inherent in finite topological spaces.
+Note, that in the theory of continuous flows, an isolating block $\bl$ is defined as a compact set with the closed exit set and no internal tangencies.
+In the combinatorial setting the only way to escape an isolating block is through its mouth, which by Proposition~\ref{prop:iso_block_is_lcl_Vcomp} has to be closed as well.
+Moreover, no path starting in an isolating block $B$ can go to $\mo B$ and directly return to $B$.
+This can be viewed as a counterpart of the ``no internal tangencies'' condition.
+The closedness of the isolating block, however, must be abandoned due to sparsity inherent in finite topological spaces.